Wednesday, August 27, 2025

 Twentieth Sunday of the Year: C: August 17, 2025

 Introduction: 'I came to cast fire on earth..
 I came, not to bring peace, but the sword.'
 Fire and sword - strange words to hear coming from Jesus.
-Traditional weapons of torture, which were widely used in the past to subdue the enemies.
+Traditional weapons of torture, which were widely used in the past to subdue enemies.
 But we don't expect Jesus to use them.
-Nor did He.
-When James and John wanted to bring down fire on a Samaritan village, who did not want the presence of Jesus and His disciples, He flatly refuses them to do so.
+When James and John wanted to bring down fire on the people of a Samaritan village, who did not want the presence of Jesus and His disciples, He flatly forbids them to do so.
 And when Peter drew his sword in the garden, Jesus tells him to put it away.
 Hence, these words are not to be taken literally but metaphorically.
 Yet they stand for something very real and strong in Jesus.
 Not only do the terms 'fire' and 'sword' stand for something in Himself, they also stand for something about His message.
 It causes disruption.
 It brings division.
-There is no greater disrupter of the 'peace' than the one who preaches justice and truth.
+There is no greater disrupter of 'peace' than the one who preaches justice and truth.
 In the first reading today, we do have a great example in Prophet Jeremiah.

 First Reading: Jeremiah 38: 4 to 6 and 8 to 10